MLDA-Robotics/mlda-barn-2025/Observation.md

 - Decrease acceleration is at odd with following the position of the trajectory

+- Sometimes, putting the maximum hinder the solver from finding a better solution

+  - Trade off between the "obvious" fast solution and safety

 - Constraining the last horizon step

   - Might result in the bending of the mpc plan if it wants to match a certain velocity reference, because going off course will give higher velocity